0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/infrastructure/deployments.md

 The changes from the co-existing scenario are the following ones:

-1. New rings exists after Ring 2.
+1. New rings exist after Ring 2.
 The progression of packages is coordinated by the ring-deployment engine enforcing the gates on each ring.
 1. The release-tools coordinator pipeline only manage rings, there is no longer a concept of canary and main stage in production.
 1. The post deployment migration pipeline controls the execution of the migrations in Ring 1 (Subject to further discussion that are not necessary at this stage of the project).